ThaaoBlues/ecosys/readme.md

 We may achieve this goal by making a qsync addons market where people puts json files with details about how each files is stored in each OS of a specific app.
 This would allow qsync to adapt and synchronise existing apps.

 On Android :
 As you may know, android has some very strict policies on apps data, so it cannot be accessed by others applications.
-We are thinking about a way to overcome this.
+To know more about how we can still use files to sync applications data, see [android_app.md](https://github.com/ThaaoBlues/qsync/blob/master/android_app.md)

 ## QSync "Magasin" :
 We project to make a store where anyone can publish and/or download QSync addons (named "grapins" in all my frenchness bc it grabs apps data ) and QSync apps (named "tout en un" or 'all in one' in english).